tomwhartung/jmws_accoutrements/books/1-marketing/3-outline.md

 # Core Ideas

-Ideas for addressing a want, pain, or fear - which is what Seth Godin suggests - in my first ebook:

 - Death: yours and mine
   - You cannot answer the questions when you are dead
 - Grojas: only way to really preserve your personality